Late submission of coursework

 extenuating circumstances claim is accepted by the Board and deemed to have

 affected your ability to submit your work, the Board has the power to instate

 your formative mark if it concludes that this is the best way to deal with your

 claim.
 You should decide whether it is in your best interests to continue to

-work on the late coursework or whether to submit an extenuating circumstances
+work on the late coursework or not.
+Either way you must submit an extenuating circumstances

-claim for the non-submission of your work and let the Board of Examiners decide
+claim to the Board of Examiners which will decide

 how to handle your claim.
-Other methods which the Board could employ include:
+Methods which the Board could employ include:

 - amending the assessment of a module by changing the weighting of particular

 units that contribute to the overall course assessment